skinandme/full-stack-assessment-v2/README.md

 ## How to Submit

 - Clone the repository to your development machine
-- Create a private repository in your own Github account
+- Create a private repository in your own GitHub account
-- Commit your code to this private repository
-- Feel free to break up the work into smaller tickets and pull requests
-- Create a pull request for each ticket with a comment describing your changes and decisions you made
+- Please commit often (and don't squash), this will help us understand your progress and reasoning
+- One pull request is sufficient
 - Add the reviewers as collaborators on your repository on Github